 Unlike the present stem, the perfect stem is very robust; when we add the right tense-person affixes to it, it does not change.
 You can now use the perfect stem to create three tenses (perfect, pluperfect and future perfect active) and one infinitive.

-For the latter, the affix to learn is -isse.
+For said infinitive, the affix to learn is -isse.
 The following are therefore perfect active infinitives, formed from the perfect stems we have already met.

 Here are the same verbs in a one of the three tenses mentioned.